argoproj/argo-cd/docs/user-guide/health.md

 NOTE: as a security measure you don't have access to most of the standard Lua libraries.

 ### Way 2.
-Contribute a Custom Health Check to https://github.com/argoproj/argo-cd
+Contribute a Custom Health Check

 A health check can be bundled into Argo CD.
-Custom health check scripts are located in the `resource_customizations` directory.
+Custom health check scripts are located in the `resource_customizations` directory of [https://github.com/argoproj/argo-cd](https://github.com/argoproj/argo-cd).
 This must have the following directory structure:

 ```
 argo-cd